larkintuckerllc/k8s-cka-tutorial/04-know-how-to-configure-authentication-and-authorization/README.md

 ### Granting Access to Another Cluster Administrator

+Broadly the steps are:

+1. Create private key and CSR

+2. Submit and approve CSR; Download certificate

+3. Add private key and certificate to *kubectl* config

-**note:** These steps were courtesy of [Granting User Access to Your Kubernetes Cluster](https://www.openlogic.com/blog/granting-user-access-your-kubernetes-cluster).
+**note:** These detailed steps were courtesy of [Granting User Access to Your Kubernetes Cluster](https://www.openlogic.com/blog/granting-user-access-your-kubernetes-cluster).

 Create a private key and CSR (public key wrapped in a request):